-Our state of the art surgery room is equipped with top of the line sterilization equipment and practices, monitoring equipment, lighting, and more.
+Our state of the art surgical area of the 10th Life mobile unit is equipped with top of the line sterilization equipment and practices, monitoring equipment, lighting, and more.

 We perform an array of routine surgeries including, but not limited to: